Introduction

 - We build the new TLAS from all the BLAS instances.

 As you can see, this is problematic because we have to ensure all BLASes have been built or refitted before the TLAS build happens, but we don’t know which LODs have been picked on the CPU side.
-This could be solved by using indirect BLAS builds and refits, but there is no wide API support for this feature yet.
+This could be solved by using indirect BLAS builds and refits, but at the time of writing there is no wide API support for this feature yet.
 We are stuck to doing CPU sided BLAS builds for now.
 So instead of doing a single build, we’ll now have to do one for each LOD as well.

 We could add a heuristic and read-back with delay to make sure we can only pick BLASes that have been built so that we can reduce the amount of builds and refits per frame, but we chose not to solve this problem for the time being because of a few reasons: